aquasecurity/tracee/docs/docs/filters/filtering.md

     !!!
 Note
-        Selects a set of events to tracee according to pre-defined sets which can be listed by using `--list` command line argument.
+        Selects a set of events to tracee according to pre-defined sets which can be listed by using `list` command line argument.

 1. **Container** `(Operators: =, != and "new".
 Boolean)`